KICR

 KICR (102.3 FM) is a commercial radio station broadcasting a country music radio format.
 Licensed to Coeur d'Alene, Idaho, the station serves the Spokane metropolitan area.
-It is owned by Blue Sky Broadcasting and calls itself "K102."
+It is owned by Blue Sky Broadcasting and calls itself "K102 Country".

 KICR has an effective radiated power (ERP) of 172 watts.
 The transmitter is on West Apple Blossom Road in Post Falls, Idaho.

 History

 The station went on the air as KBIH on July 17, 1998.
 On October 2, 2001, the station changed its call sign to the current KICR.